Lead generation is arguably the essential part of sales. Without leads, you can’t create any new business or sales.

 But it’s not like you can connect with leads every day.
-With the new LinkedIn connection limit, there’s a restriction to the number of connections you can make per week.
+With the new connection limit, there’s a restriction to the maximum LinkedIn connection request limits you can send.

 Before you could send virtually any amount of LinkedIn connection requests per day and you’d be fine.

 But that’s not the case anymore as LinkedIn wants people on their platform to focus on quality over quantity with the new 100 requests per week limit.

 As you’ll find out, this is a good thing.
 Instead of asking how you can increase your maximum LinkedIn connections, you need to ask how to become a ‘healthy‘ LinkedIn user instead.